clearwaterstream/AWSLambda.AspNetCoreInterop/src/AWSLambda.AspNetCoreAppMesh.Catalog/README.md

 The `--urls` param is optional.
 The tool will listen on port 5000 and 5001 by default.
 This is a default port for Kestrel applications so you may want to change it for the Catalog tool.

-Once the catalog is running, your ASP.NET Core application will be able to register themselves with the catalog.
+Once the Catalog Tool is running, your ASP.NET Core applications will be able to register themselves with the catalog.
 Ensure the catalog url is resolvable and reachable by your applications.